cloudmesh-community/book/chapters/clusters/kubernetes-417/pi-kubernetes.md

 2. Download the package from: <https://www.raspberrypi.org/downloads/noobs/>
 3. Download and unzip the package and copy it to the SD card (Copy only the files inside NOOBS_{version})
-4. Connect the power cable, keybboard and mouse to the Pi
+4. Connect the power cable, keyboard and mouse to the Pi
 5. Insert the SD card and the installed will walk you through the installation process
 6. Once the installation is through make sure the time and keyboard